 I grew up eating this yummy dish with lamb in India.
 When I came to the U.S. I switched to beef as it was much easier to find.
-You can eat it with potatoes too.
-Traditionally, my mom uses tamarind powder to give this dish a slightly "tangy" that puts a delightful punch into this dish.
-I've adjusted it by using tomato sauce but feel free to add tamarind powder instead of the tomato sauce for an authentic taste.
+You can also eat it with potatoes for a vegan dish.
+Traditionally, my mom uses tamarind powder (Indian spice used to give this dish a slightly "tangy" taste) that puts a delightful punch into this dish.
+However, if you don't have tamarind powder or the pulpy tamarind seeds, don't fear because you can use lemon juice to impart virtually the same "tang" to the dish.
 Either ways, the dish is just delicious.
-I hope you enjoy it too!
+I hope you enjoy it!

 Ingredients you need:

-Lamb or Beef: ~1 1/2 lbs of meat cut into bite sized pieces
+Lamb or Beef: ~1 1/2 - 2lbs lbs of meat cut into bite sized pieces

 Eggplant: 1 medium, diced into bite sized pieces (~ 3-4 cups)

 Onions: Yellow or preferably purple, 1 cup finely diced

 Anar Gourmet Foods Hot Curry Powder: 1 1/2 tsp for medium heat

 Salt: 1 1/2 tsp (same proportions as curry powder)